 18U NATIONAL TEAM

 Comprised of the nation's top players ages 16 to 18, the USA Baseball 18U National Team is a perennial power on the international baseball scene.
 The team competes in two major events in bi-yearly cycles -- the COPABE AAA/18U Pan American Championships and the WSBC 18U World Championships.
 The 2013 18U National Team continued its recent run of dominance at the world level by repeating as world champions, defeating Japan, 3-2, to claim gold at the 2013 IBAF 18U World Cup in Taichung, Taiwan.
 Along with the gold medal won at the 2012 18U World Championships in Seoul, South Korea, this marked the first back-to-back gold medal performances for Team USA at the 18U world level since 1988-89.

-Each year, USA Baseball and its national member organizations who are competing in the event invite the top high school-aged players in America to the Tournament of Stars presented by Major League Baseball, an all-star tournament featuring the top 18U players in the country.
+USA Baseball invites the top high school-aged players in America to the Tournament of Stars presented by Major League Baseball, an all-star tournament featuring the top 18U players in the country.
 The event is held at the USA Baseball National Training Complex in Cary, N.C., and is used as the primary selection vehicle for the 18U National Team.
 Additionally, players are evaluated and selected for the 18U National Team Trials via the 17U National Team Identification Series and 17U National Team Development Program.

 In addition to the 2014 Tournament of Stars, the 18U National team will compete in the COPABE 18U Pan American Championships.

 Current Major Leaguers Matt Holliday, Bryce Harper, Clayton Kershaw, Buster Posey, Eric Hosmer, Freddie Freeman and B.J. and Justin Upton have all worn the USA jersey as 18U players.